AkankshaSharma2493/FetchRewards-DataEngg-Challenge/README.md

 > The commonly occuring stop words are removed as they misrepresent similarity score by inadvertently increasing it.

 Do you care about the ordering of words?
-> For this particular challenge, I did not take into account the ordering of words as
+> For this particular challenge, I did not take the ordering of words into account.
+This is because the size of given samples is small and I assumed that each new input would also fall in the similar range.
+The small text size makes it less likely for both the texts to have N-grams(sequence of words) in common.
+This will lead to distorted "tf-idf" vectors, translating to high dissimilarity between texts despite them having common words.

 What metric do you use to assign a numerical value to the similarity?
-> I used Cosine similarity that takes the angle between two non-zero vectors and calculates the cosine of that angle, which is known as the similarity between the two vectors.
+> I used cosine similarity that takes the angle between the calculated "tf-idf" vectors and computes the cosine of that angle, which refers to the similarity between two texts.
 This similarity score ranges from 0 to 1, with 0 being the lowest (the least similar) and 1 being the highest (the most similar).

 What type of data structures should be used?
-> I used "list" in form of nested lists, list comprehension for text processing and for storing stop words, "sets" to calculate document frequency, "dictionaries" to store tf-idf values.
+> I used the following data structures:
+>> "list" in form of nested lists and list comprehension for text processing and for storing stop words,
+>> "sets" to calculate document frequency,
+>> "dictionaries" to store tf-idf values.

 # How to execute?
 Run apy.py file and